bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 gaining hands-on experience in styling web content.
 A key focus is on understanding the four layers of an HTML Box element (content, padding, border, and margin) and mastering their manipulation using CSS for optimal layout control.

-The module also guides students in choosing the right box-sizing techniques for their website projects and underscores the importance of implementing CSS resets to ensure a consistent styling baseline before applying unique CSS customizations.
-This approach fosters a comprehensive understanding of CSS as a tool for sophisticated web design and layout management.
+<p>The module also guides students in choosing the right box-sizing techniques for their
+website projects and underscores the importance of implementing CSS resets to ensure a consistent styling baseline before applying unique CSS customizations.
+This approach fosters a comprehensive understanding of CSS as a tool for sophisticated web design and layout management.</p>

 <p><small><small>7 lessons, 12 readings</small></small></p>